coderefinery/coderefinery.org/_posts/2020-07-31-mega-coderefinery.md

 In May/June 2020, CodeRefinery ran a large online workshop with about 100 learners in attendance.
-We overcame the challenges with some clever strategies, and we feel the learning outcomes were to that of an online or in-person workshop of similar size.
+We overcame the challenges with some clever strategies, and we feel the learning outcomes were similar to that of an online or in-person workshop of 20-30 participants.

 After that workshop, some of the same staff held an even larger "High-performance computing (HPC) Kickstart" workshop (180 learners,